StackVista/stackstate-docs/develop/reference/scripting/script-apis/ui.md

 Sets the user-interface to the Topology Perspective and changes the SQTL query.

-If the user is currently in an unsaved view, the user receives a prompt dialog asking whether they are okay in navigating to another part of the topology.
+If the user is currently in an unsaved view, the user receives a prompt dialog asking whether they're okay in navigating to another part of the topology.
 If the user continues the action they will lose their current view.

 ### Args